ankaAR/bestiario5e/_creatures/behir.md

 ***Mordisco.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 22 (3d10 + 6) puntos de daño perforante.

 ***Constrict.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 5 ft., one Large or smaller creature.
-Hit: 17 (2d10 + 6) puntos de daño contundente plus 17 (2d10 + 6) puntos de daño cortante.
+Hit: 17 (2d10 + 6) puntos de daño contundente más 17 (2d10 + 6) puntos de daño cortante.
 The target is grappled (escape DC 16) if the behir isn't already constricting a creature, and the target is restrained until this grapple ends.

 ***Aliento de Relámpago (Recarga 5-6).*** The behir exhales a line of lightning that is 20 ft. long and 5 pies (1.5 mts)wide.
 Each creature in that line must make a DC 16 Dexterity saving throw, taking 66 (12d10) puntos de daño por relámpago on a failed save, or half as much damage on a successful one.